GlobalCitizenshipFoundation/global-gateway/docs.md

             *   Current phase and application status.
             *   Submitted application data (dynamically rendered from the `data` JSONB field), with internal screening data (`screeningChecklist`) excluded from public display.
             *   **Internal Checklist (Implemented):** The `ScreeningChecklist` component is integrated, allowing authorized users (recruiters/admins) to manage a dynamic list of checklist items with status and notes.
+            *   **Collaborative Notes (Implemented):** The `CollaborativeNotes` component is integrated, allowing authorized users (campaign creators/admins) to add, view, edit, and delete private notes with an audit trail (author, timestamp).
-            *   Placeholders for "Collaborative Notes" and "Workflow Participation" sections, which will be implemented in subsequent steps.
+            *   Placeholder for "Workflow Participation" section.

 **Next Steps:**
-The immediate next steps for **Vertical 4** will involve implementing the "Collaborative Notes" section within the `ApplicationDetail` view, which will include team discussions, private comments, and an audit trail.
+The immediate next steps for **Vertical 4** will involve implementing the "Workflow Participation" section within the `ApplicationDetail` view, which will provide a visual timeline or list of phases and the applicant's status in each.